rishindoshi/Soundzy/README.md

 });
 ```

 Pretty much the same code as the homepage route.
 This time, we specified a different path and sent back a different message.
 Start the server again and navigate to `localhost:8888/tracks` to test the code.
-The browser will again send a request to our sever, but a different **route handler** will be called this time to match the "/tracks" path.
+So here are the steps that happen in a little more detail:

+1. You type url into browser
+2. Your browser sends request to the server
+3. Express receives the request, parses the url, and matches it with the correct **route handler**
+4. Express then calls the correct function we passed into app.get()

 #### Sending Web Pages